llms.txt Best Practices: The Most Common Mistakes and How to Avoid Them

 Belongs in

-A good llms.txt answers the questions an AI system would have about your website before it starts crawling:
+A good llms.txt answers the basic questions about your website clearly and precisely:

 • Clear identity: Name of the website/organisation and what it does – in one sentence